knakayama/tmux-newline-detector/README.md

 tmux newline detecter
 =====================

-This [tpm](https://github.com/tmux-plugins/tpm) plugin detects newline in tmux buffer (or clipboard if you use [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)), and ask for you whether or not pasting it to terminal with **kindness**.
+This [tpm](https://github.com/tmux-plugins/tpm) plugin detects newline in tmux buffer (or clipboard if you use [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)), and asks for you whether or not pasting it to terminal with **kindness**.
 Also, add **peek** key binding to show what is in tmux buffer.

 ## Requirements